grafana/mimir/docs/sources/architecture/querier.md

 ### Connecting to store-gateways

-You must configure the queriers with the same `-store-gateway.sharding-ring.*` flags (or their respective YAML configuration parameters) that you use to configure the store-gateways so that the querier can access the store-gateway hash ring and discover the address of the store-gateway.
+You must configure the queriers with the same `-store-gateway.sharding-ring.*` flags (or their respective YAML configuration parameters) that you use to configure the store-gateways so that the querier can access the store-gateway hash ring and discover the addresses of the store-gateways.

 ### Connecting to ingesters

-You must configure the querier with the same `-ingester.ring.*` flags (or their respective YAML configuration parameters) that you use to configure the ingesters so that the querier can access the ingester hash ring and discover the address of the ingesters.
+You must configure the querier with the same `-ingester.ring.*` flags (or their respective YAML configuration parameters) that you use to configure the ingesters so that the querier can access the ingester hash ring and discover the addresses of the ingesters.

 ## Caching